 - 5-6 baby bok choy, root end trimmed and quartered

-- 1 red (orange or yellow) bell pepper, cut into 2-inch long, thin slices
+- 1 red bell pepper, , cut into 2-inch long, thin slices

 - 4 skinless boneless chicken thighs, cut into bit sized pieces

 - 2 Tablespoons soy sauce, low sodium recommended